AdelDaniel/leetcode-problem-solving-in-dart/README.md

 - Rotated Sorted Array
 - Palindrome Number
 - Factorial
-- Hash Map Map (Hash Map ---- Linked Hash Map ---- Splay Tree Map)
+- Hash Map
 - 2 Pointers (Two Pointers) -> left and right pointers
 - Prefix sum &&& Suffix sum
 - Prefic product &&& Suffix product
+- Hash Table

 ### Algorithms
 - Greedy Algorithm

+### Notes:
+- Map In Dart (Hash Map ---- Linked Hash Map ---- Splay Tree Map)
+- Hash Map (Not Ordered) -- Hash Table (Ordered)
--
+- Hash Table
+A Hash table is defined as a data structure used to insert, look up, and remove key-value pairs quickly.
+It operates on the hashing concept, where each key is translated by a hash function into a distinct index in an array.
+  The index functions as a storage location for the matching value.
+In simple words, it maps the keys with the value.